-FYE June 30, 2005 FYE June 30, 2006 A. Audit Steps Ascertain if such transfers were made during the year under review.
-Write up audit finding for any transfer.
-X. Pack kaging Policy Review instit financial aid director establishes the packaging policy for the aution.
-The policy is in writing and is used in the determination of tance rendered to students.
-Prog CE : Copy of the Colorado Commission on Higher Education's notial Aid Policy and Guidelines for State-Funded Student Assistance trams and applicable statutory provisions are published at CCHE's site, www.state.co./cche Determine that the following program records are maintained: Documentation of the basis for the amount established for the various components of the student budget; A copy of the packaging policy used; that packaging policy should address how the state-funded allocations are awarded.
-A copy of the standards of satisfactory academic progress for financial aid purposes; В. Individual Student Records Individual student records (electronic or paper) must be maintained by the financial aid office for each student, whether or not enrolled, who either filed an application for student aid or received any award from State-funded student aid.
+The financial aid director establishes the packaging policy for the institution.
+The policy is in writing and is used in the determination of assistance rendered to students.

+NOTE: Copy of the Colorado Commission on Higher Education's Financial Aid Policy and Guidelines for State-Funded Student Assistance Programs and applicable statutory provisions are published at CCHE's website: www.state.co./cche

+A. Determine that the following program records are maintained:

+- 1) Documentation of the basis for the amount established for the various components of the student budget; - 2) A copy of the packaging policy used; that packaging policy should address how the state-funded allocations are awarded. - 3) A copy of the standards of satisfactory academic progress for financial aid purposes;

+B. Individual Student Records

+Individual student records (electronic or paper) must be maintained by the financial aid office for each student, whether or not enrolled, who either filed an application for student aid or received any award from State-funded student aid.
 This includes records for students who apply and are refused awards, or who fail to accept award offers, or who did not enroll.

-C. Audit Steps Select a representative number of individual student records and by examination of contents determine that: For those programs requiring it, the file contains a written application form.
-For those programs not requiring written applications, the institution documented that all eligible students were given consideration;
+C. Audit Steps

+Select a representative number of individual student records and by examination of contents determine that:

-3) Each file contains a record of disposition, including an award letter or electronic notification (or copy) if funds were offered;
+- 1) For those programs requiring it, the file contains a written application form. - 2) For those programs not requiring written applications, the institution documented that all eligible students were given consideration; - 3) Each file contains a record of disposition, including an award letter or electronic notification (or copy) if funds were offered;